-SWITCH’s Board of Directors meets monthly to discuss the details that go on at the clinic.
-We organize upcoming events, iron out any issues, and brainstorm new ideas to improve SWITCH.
-Council is truly rewarding and is fantastic on giving you a behind-the-scenes view of a non-profit.
-Contact the Volunteer Coordinator is you feel like you would be a good fit on SWITCH’s Board of Directors.
+SWITCH’s Board of Directors meets monthly.
+Board members organize upcoming events, pursue funding opportunities, iron out issues, and brainstorm new ideas to improve SWITCH.
+Sitting on the Board of Directors provides an insightful behind-the-scenes look at the structure of a non-profit organization.
+Contact the Volunteer Coordinator if you think you would be a good fit for SWITCH’s Board of Directors.

 Special Events Committee

-This committee is responsible for planning and executing all of SWITCH’s community and fundraising events (including our Women’s Pamper Night, Art Auction, Zombie Run, and Charity Breakfast).
+This committee is responsible for planning and executing all of SWITCH’s community and fundraising events, including our Women’s Pamper Night, Zombie Run, and Charity Breakfast.
 If you would like more information or are interested in joining this committee, please contact our Program Coordinator.

 Community Outreach Committee

-This committee is responsible for representing SWITCH at community events/activities to increase awareness of our organization.
-We also strive to create new relationships with other like-minded organizations in the city and strengthen our existing partnerships.
-If you would like more information or are interested in joining this committee, please contact our Community Portfolio Board Member.
+This committee is responsible for representing SWITCH at community events to increase awareness of our organization.
+Additionally, the Community Outreach Committee strives to create new relationships with other like-minded organizations in the city, as well as strengthen existing partnerships.
+If you would like more information or are interested in joining this committee, please contact our Community Engagement portfolio holder.

 This committee is involved in recruiting new volunteers and encouraging volunteer retention.
 Volunteers in this committee deliver “SWITCH pitches” during the first weeks of classes in September and January.
-Contact our Student Recruitment Portfolio Board Member if you are interested in joining this committee.
+Contact our Student Recruitment and Retention portfolio holder if you are interested in joining this committee.

-SWITCH is always looking to update our student volunteer testimonials for use in our Annual Report and promotional documents.
-Testimonials could include statements about: what SWITCH means to you, how SWITCH has impacted your life (professionally, academically, personally, etc), what you have learned and/or experienced while at SWITCH, or anything else that you’d like to say…
+SWITCH is always looking to update our student volunteer testimonials for use in our Annual Reports and promotional documents.
+Testimonials could include statements about: what SWITCH means to you, how SWITCH has impacted your life (professionally, academically, personally, etc.), what you have learned and/or experienced while at SWITCH, or anything else that you’d like to say.

-If you would like to provide a testimonial, please email firstname.lastname@example.org and indicate that you are a student volunteer as well as if you’d like your name to be included with your statement or if you’d prefer it to say “anonymous”.
+If you would like to provide a testimonial, please email firstname.lastname@example.org and indicate that you are a student volunteer, as well as if you’d like your name to be included with your statement or if you’d prefer to stay anonymous.